raspberrypilearning/ai-images-on-pi/en/step_3.md

-## Run the Script
+## Run the script

 --- task ---

-Type the following command into the terminal and press `Enter` to run the script:
+Type the following command into the terminal and press <kbd>Enter</kbd> to run the script:

 ```bash
 ./run_sd.sh